discsoftron/W1TTL-Rig-Control/README.md

 ## Software

+It is assumed that you already have Python and PIP installed.
 As root, install Flask and Flask-SocketIO with the following commands:

     sudo pip install flask
     sudo pip install flask-socketio